College Football Rankings 2018: Bleacher Report's Week 8 Top 25

 25. Appalachian State (NR)

-Others receiving votes: Washington State, Mississippi State, San Diego State, Houston, Utah State, Miami, Texas Tech, Duke
+Others receiving votes: Washington State, Mississippi State, San Diego State, Houston, Utah State, Miami, Texas Tech, Duke, Michigan State

 Who's Hot: Michigan Wolverines